Home > Remove Duplicate Photos > How to Delete Duplicate Photos on Mac in All macOS Versions

 Why are there duplicate photos on my Mac?

 There can be various causes.
-For example, copying photos to different folders creates exact duplicate photos, possibly with “2” in their names.
-If you set your camera to save both the JPEG version and the RAW version of a photo, importing photos from your camera will lead to non-exact duplicate photos on your Mac.
+For example, copying photos to different folders creates exact duplicate photos, possibly with “2” in their file names.
+If you set your camera to save both the JPEG version and the RAW version of a photo, importing photos from your camera will lead to similar photos (more precisely non-exact duplicates) on your Mac.
 Burst mode shooting, taking photos from slightly different angles, and slightly editing photos can lead to similar photos.

-How do I delete duplicate photos in iPhotos on Mac?
+How do I delete duplicate photos in iPhoto on Mac?

 iPhoto is the predecessor of the Photos app.
-If you have an iPhoto library cluttered with duplicates, you can import the library to the Photos app and then use Method 1 or Method 3 to remove the duplicates.
+If you have an iPhoto library cluttered with duplicates, you can import the library to the Photos app and then use method 1 or method 2 to remove the duplicates.

 Conclusion

-Keeping your photo collection free from duplicate photos brings a more seamless and enjoyable viewing experience and makes it easier to organize photos.
+Keeping your photo collections free from duplicates brings a more seamless and enjoyable viewing experience and makes it easier to organize photos.
 In addition, eliminating the unnecessary copies or lower quality versions of the same photos frees up storage space and makes room for new photos.
-This article talks about in detail how to find and delete duplicate photos on Mac in the Photos app and folders in different ways, including free ones.
-No matter what macOS version you use, new or old, you can find this article helpful.
+I hope the two methods on how to delete duplicate photos on Mac can help you effortlessly and reliably remove duplicates from your Photos app or photo folders or both.

 avatar